Selling “the religion of democracy” was Voice of America’s first mission statement

-John Houseman resigned from his U.S. government job voluntarily, but he left the Office of War Information under pressure from the State Department.
-In April 1943, Under Secretary of State Sumner Welles, a key member of the Roosevelt administration foreign policy team and a close friend of President Franklin D. Roosevelt, in an attachment to a then secret memo to the FDR White House, accused Houseman of hiring communists to work on U.S. government radio broadcasts for overseas audiences.
+In the official version of VOA’s history, John Houseman resigned from his U.S. government job voluntarily, but he left the Office of War Information under strong pressure from the State Department.
+In April 1943, Under Secretary of State Sumner Welles, a key member of the Roosevelt administration foreign policy team and a close friend of President Franklin D. Roosevelt, in an attachment to a then-secret memo to the FDR White House, accused Houseman of hiring communists to work on U.S. government radio broadcasts for overseas audiences.
 9

-Houseman resigned his director’s position under pressure in mid-1943, but continued to work for the agency for a few more months as a consultant.
+Houseman resigned his director’s position in mid-1943 but continued to work for the agency for a few more months as a consultant.
 When shortly after the war, the OWI wanted to rehire Houseman in 1945 for another high-level position based in Germany, the State Department once again refused to give him a U.S. passport.
 Houseman’s former boss in Hollywood, studio executive David O. Selznick, wrote in 1945 on a confidential U.S. government background investigation form that “Only worry would be allegedly extreme leftist views, which possibly misunderstood and exaggerated in gossip.”
-10
+11

-“Only worry would be allegedly extreme leftist views, which possibly misunderstood and exaggerated in gossip.”
+“Only worry would be allegedly extreme leftist views, which possibly misunderstood and exaggerated [sic] in gossip.”